Skip to main content

 Create a BigQuery dataset

 Create a BigQuery dataset in your GCP project to store router data.
-If you only plan to import events (not export), you can skip this step.
+The CLI generator above defaults to dataset ID inworld_router_dataset in location US.
+If you only plan to import events and already have a source dataset, you can skip creating a new dataset.

 2